Indictment

 FYI

 In a criminal case, all interrogations are audio-visually recorded.
 The records may be consulted only in the event of a challenge to the statements made.
-They are destroyed five years after the end of the criminal proceedings.
+They are destroyed 5 years after the termination of the prosecution (limitation period, conviction...).

 If the respondent considers that there is more serious or consistent evidence against him (for example, if a witness retracts), he can request to change from indictment to assisted witness.